acg/acg.github.com/_posts/2011-06-10-measuring-the-measurers.markdown

 Forget about [stable sort](http://en.wikipedia.org/wiki/Sorting_algorithm#Stability).
 Viewed as a [directed graph](http://en.wikipedia.org/wiki/Directed_graph), there will probably be cycles, like A &gt; B &gt; C &gt; A. In general, you can induce an acyclic digraph from a cyclic digraph by identifying the [strongly connected components](http://en.wikipedia.org/wiki/Strongly_connected_component).
 So one metric would be to compare the size of the induced acyclic graph to the original graph (`1/|V|` is the worst, `|V|/|V|=1.0` is the best).
 Another metric would be the height of the induced acyclic graph over the number of nodes (work items).
 A perfect comparison operator would produce a line of nodes in a well-defined order, and would score 1.0.

 Another thing to measure would be the consistency of the ordering over time.
-Yes, priorities change, but this also has a cost in terms of the resource re-allocation overhead.
+Yes, priorities change, but resource re-allocation also has a cost.

-If anything, measuring the measurers seems like a good thing, for various reasons -- among them, that it exposes the often subtle problems of "conflicting directives".
-And not just to those asked to carry them out.
+Measuring the measurers seems like a good thing for a number of reasons.
+Among them, that it exposes the often subtle problems of *conflicting directives* and the even subtler problems of *competing directives*.
+Too often, only the people carrying out the directives are aware of them.